Casebook 22 September 2003

 CSU-CHILL Casebook: 22 September, 2003

-PPI volume scans conducted on 22 September 2003 detected widespread boundary layer echo with a "dumbell" Zdr pattern characterized by maximum positive values of nearly +9 dB that are separated by ~180 degrees in azimuth.
+PPI volume scans conducted on 22 September 2003 detected widespread boundary layer echo with a "dumbell" pattern characterized by maximum positive values of nearly +9 dB that are separated by ~180 degrees in azimuth.
 (See the first VCHILL example image below.)
-This Zdr pattern is observed when insects are flying in a preferred direction.
-The positive Zdr peaks occur when the radar is observing a side view of the insects, giving the largest horizontal / vertical axis length ratio.
-When the radar is illuminating an end-view of the insects, Zdr values are minimized.
-The broadside view of the insects also gives a larger backscattering cross section, so reflectivity maxima coincide with the Zdr peaks.
+This pattern is observed when insects are flying in a preferred direction.
+The positive peaks occur when the radar is observing a side view of the insects, giving the largest horizontal / vertical axis length ratio.
+When the radar is illuminating an end-view of the insects, values are minimized.
+The broadside view of the insects also gives a larger backscattering cross section, so reflectivity maxima coincide with the peaks.
 The second VCHILL example is an RHI scan that passes through the layered insect echo.